bridgesense/pandoc-book-doctor/README.md

 those who aren't interested in the peculiarities of modifying modern Latex just to publish their content on different platforms.
 If that's you, enjoy!

-As this project is based on the principles of GNU's copyleft mantra.
+This project is based on the principles of GNU's copyleft mantra.
 So, if you would like to share additional template ideas or would like to offer some general improvements, please feel free to create a PR.